CoreClientIO/TPM-Scheduler/README.md

 ./setup_service.sh
 ```

-This will:
-- Move the binary to `/usr/local/bin/`
-- Create and enable a systemd service
-- Start the scheduler in the background
-- Show you all the commands you need for management
+- The **current directory** will always be used as the working directory for the service.
+- If a `config.json5` file is present, it will be copied automatically to `/usr/local/bin/` for the service to use.
+- The service will be enabled, started, and all useful commands will be shown at the end.

 ---